List of coal faces at North Selby Mine.

 This face was installed in late 1996 using Longwall International equipment with an Anderson Strathclyde AM500 DERDS.
 The next expected face developments to the south were never started and when H437s face had retreated a short distance a seismic survey was carried out from the main gate testing the seam to the south of the mine.
 This survey apparently showed that the coal had faulting and due to the low risk mining strategy undertaken by RJB Mining, a huge area of coal was abandoned to the south of Riccall Mine.
 H437s proved to be a good face with no geological issues.
 Wistow Mine subsequently worked 3 longwall faces, H93s, H94s and H95s adjacent to H437s.
 The area of the coal abandoned was equivalent to the coal worked at Riccall Mine during it’s production life.

 The next face to be worked from the South West Trunk was H479s.
-This 150m face developments were started in early 1998 using Lee Norse LN 800 Continuous miners.
-The face line was situated on the Wistow Mine boundary and was worked from West to East.
+The 1500m face developments were started in January 1998 using Lee Norse LN 800 Continuous miners.
+The 150m face line was situated on the Wistow Mine boundary at the side of H46s and was worked from West to East.
+The face was equipped with a Joy 4LS shearer and face equipment.
+The electrical equipment and pumps were ex H437s.
+The face started production on 10th August 1999 and completed production in 6 months on 28th February 2000.

 List of Coal Faces at Whitemoor Mine.